frank-mitchell-com/nomadsec/README.md

 case you'd leave HEIGHT and WIDTH at their defaults (10 and 8 respectively) and set -X and -Y to combinations of (1, 9, 17, 22) &times; (1, 11, 21, 31).

-While the default output is a somewhat idiosyncratic fixed-width text file with some debugging comments thrown in, you can format the file as CSV, TSV, pipe-separated values (with `--separator "|"`), any other separator, *or* as a pretty-printed JSON document for easy consumption by some other program.
+The default output conforms to the default format for tables in some dialects of Markdown, but you can format the file as CSV, TSV (tab-separated values), pipe-separated values (with `--separator "|"`), any other separator, *or* as a pretty-printed JSON document for easy consumption by some other program.
 (For example, a program that turns the JSON into a *Traveller* format that could be fed to <https://travellermap.com/make/poster> ...?)